 This statement was too much for Danielle.
 Reading philosophy and socializing with servants all day had not taught her how to hold her tongue when in the presence of royalty.
 "Do you not wish to be prince, Your Highness?"

 Rather than angry at her question, he reacted somewhat eagerly.
 "Not at all!
 I find the life dull and constricting.
 I must always talk, dress, eat, sleep, marry, walk, and live in the way I am told.
 I'm never allowed to choose for myself.
-I shall marry the Princess of Spain and rule England and not think of things such as love or freedom, as other men do.
+I shall marry the Princess of Spain and rule France and not think of things such as love or freedom, as other men do.
 Would you not also tire of such a life?"
 It was only with this last sentence that he seemed to remember he was speaking to somebody.
 She chose to risk answering.

 "Think of all the wonderful things you could do - for your country, for the world."